Your Ergonomic Computer Desk

 Another key part of creating an ergonomic computer desk is selecting a comfortable chair.
 Ergonomically designed chairs have backs that are adjustable in height and angle.
 They typically have some lumbar support, but often people with back pain will use an ergonomic back support in addition.
 Your chair should have adjustable height arm rests as well.
 Once you set up your ergonomic computer desk and adjust your chair to a comfortable height, be sure your feet are flat on the floor.
 If not, you may need a foot rest to elevate them.

 Your ergonomic computer desk isn’t complete without accessories that make it easier for you to reach computer equipment and view your work.
 A CPU holder can help reduce back strain by holding your CPU securely, and bringing it up off the floor and closer to you.
-A PowerTap™ grommet can also help reduce back strain from bending over to magnage power or ethernet cords.
+A PowerTap™ grommet can also help reduce back strain from bending over to manage power or ethernet cords.

 Keeping these principles of setting up an ergonomic computer desk in mind can help you ease any current pain you may be feeling and may help reduce your chance of getting repetitive motion injuries in the future.